 2002 was a unique World Cup in that it was shared between two nations.
 Specifically, it was Japan and South Korea who shared the duties of hosting the matches that summer.

 Only two teams have ever won consecutive World Cups, proving that it’s likely to be extremely hard to do!
-Only Brazil and Italy have this honour.
+Only Brazil and Italy have this honor.

 While many African teams have played and performed well at the World Cup, Cameroon stands tall amongst them all as the most prolific World Cup qualifier from the continent.